week forty two 1100 words

 Find the correct word.

-expedient (adj.) negligible callous quandary blase
+expedient (adj.) callous negligible quandary blase

 indifferent, not responsive to excitement